Citrous17/Physicians-And-Mentors/README.md

 # Physicians and Mentors

+## TO MAKE SURE SCRIPTS CAN BE RAN, RUN THE FOLLOWING:
+'''
+chmod +x build_local.sh
+chmod +x connect_local.sh
+'''

 ## First Time Setup or missing image/containers, run the following script:
 '''
 ./build_local.sh
+'''
+### (IN CONTAINER BASH) also run this to setup the db:
+'''
+rails db:create
+rails db:migrate
 '''

 ## To connect to existing container's command line / bash, wether its running or not, run this script:
 '''